-Explosive Report Finds Cuomo Sexually Harassed Multiple Women and Retaliated Against at Least One Victim
+Explosive report finds Cuomo sexually harassed multiple women and retaliated against at least one victim

 The investigation, which specifically pushed back against Cuomo’s defense that his conduct was nothing more than “customary,” friendly gestures, concluded that Cuomo created a hostile work environment “rife with bullying, fear, and intimidation.”

 Cuomo, in a video message, pushed back on the findings and denied the allegations of inappropriate touching.
-He also offered a slideshow of photos showing him kissing and embracing various individuals to try and demonstrate that his behavior was not sexual.
+He also offered a slideshow of photos showing him embracing various individuals to try and demonstrate that his behavior was not sexual.
 As Cuomo responded, three New York Democrats—Rep. Hakeem Jeffries, Thomas Suozzi, and Gregory Meeks—added their names to the long list of lawmakers calling on the governor to resign.

 “I never touched anyone inappropriately or made inappropriate sexual advances,” Cuomo said in his response.
 “I am 63-years-old.
 I have lived my entire adult life in public view.
 That is just not who I am.”